-The museum’s Discovery Boatbuilding Program, which began in 1995, teaches an innovative and hands on traditional boatbuilding curriculum.
-Each week during the school year, two groups of seventh and eighth-grade students spend one day a week at the museum’s Boatshop.
+The museum’s Discovery Boatbuilding Program, which began in 1995, teaches an innovative and hands-on traditional boatbuilding curriculum.
+Each week during the school year, students (ranging from fifth to eighth grade) spend one day a week at the museum’s Boatshop.
 Maine Maritime Museum was an early pioneer in utilizing boatbuilding as a vehicle to teach STEM (science, technology, engineering, and math), a concept that is now mirrored in numerous programs across the country.

 The Discovery Boatbuilding Program is designed to put students in a working environment that emphasizes and develops each student’s personal growth, teamwork, leadership, responsibility and problem solving.
 Safe work practices and shop skills are developed early on to ensure student safety.
-Currently two schools participate in the program: South Bristol School and Woolwich Central School.
+Currently three schools participate in the program: South Bristol School, West Bath School, and Woolwich Central School.

-"I cannot stress strongly enough my belief that the MMM/SBS Boat Building Program is a model for education in the 21st century.
+"I cannot stress strongly enough my belief that the MMM Boat Building Program is a model for education in the 21st century.
 It provides students an opportunity to apply the skills (both academic and social) they are learning in the classroom to a real life setting." — Pamela J. Sperry, former principal at South Bristol School.